ast-types

 # path.parentPath

-You should know that path.parentPath
+You should know that path.parentPath provides

 finer-grained access to the complete path of objects (not just the Node